 4. Avoiding Healthy Habits

-The healthier you are, the better you feel and the better you look.
-As you watch your physique come back and your skin and hair improve, it can really be beneficial and help push you forward.
+The healthier you are, the better you feel, and the better you look.
+As you watch your physique come back, and your skin and hair improve, it can be beneficial and help push you forward.
 However, if you start to eat only junk food, stop exercising and just skip out on healthy habits, it increases the chances of you starting to use again.
-Oftentimes, healthy habits can help lead you back to sobriety, so without these habits, you might look towards other items that are just going to derail your recovery.
+Often, healthy habits can help lead you back to sobriety, so without these patterns, you might look towards other items that are just going to derail your recovery.

 5. Avoiding Life Changes

-This is another very important habit you need to break.
+This is another vital habit you need to break.
 There are many life changes you are going to face during recovery, and a failure to make these life changes can lead back to using.